UDISE Plus vs DISE – Key Differences & What Changed in 2026-27

 Here are the most common questions people ask about UDISE Plus vs DISE – Key Differences & What Changed in 2026-27.

 DISE stands for District Information System for Education.
-It was the old system used before UDISE+.
-Schools would fill paper forms every year with data about their infrastructure, enrollment, and teachers.
-The data was collected district-wise and sent to the national level.
+Schools used this old system before the Ministry launched UDISE+.
+Every year, schools filled paper forms with data about their infrastructure, enrollment, and teachers.
+The department collected the data district-wise and sent it to the national level.

-DISE was gradually replaced by UDISE (Unified District Information System for Education) around 2012-2013.
-Then UDISE was upgraded to UDISE+ (UDISE Plus) in 2019-20.
+The government gradually replaced DISE with UDISE (Unified District Information System for Education) around 2012-2013.
+Then the Ministry upgraded UDISE to UDISE+ (UDISE Plus) in 2019-20.
 The new UDISE Plus system introduced student-level tracking through SDMS.

 The "Plus" in UDISE Plus refers to the additional capabilities beyond the original UDISE system.
 These include: Student-level individual tracking (SDMS), APAAR ID for students, PEN for teachers, real-time online data entry, and improved data validation and reporting.

-DISE is no longer used.
+States and UTs no longer use DISE.
 All states and UTs have migrated to UDISE Plus.
-However, historical DISE data (from before 2019-20) is preserved and can be accessed through the UDISE+ portal for comparative studies and research.
+However, the system preserves historical DISE data (from before 2019-20), and researchers can access it through the UDISE+ portal for comparative studies.

 Yes.
 Most schools kept the same 11-digit code from DISE to UDISE to UDISE Plus.
 The code structure (state + district + block + cluster + school) remained the same.
 New schools registered after 2019 got codes in the UDISE Plus system directly.

 The biggest improvement is individual student tracking.
-In DISE, only aggregate numbers were collected (total students in Class 3, etc.).
+In DISE, the system only collected aggregate numbers (total students in Class 3, etc.).
 In UDISE Plus (through SDMS), each individual student has their own record with Aadhaar, APAAR ID, and detailed profile.

 No. DISE did not have a student-level module.
 It only collected aggregate enrollment counts per class and gender.
 UDISE Plus introduced the Student Database Management System (SDMS) which tracks each individual student.